mattzakh/clifin/README.md

 #### Matthew Zakharia Hadimaja

+Note: the complete codes and analysis can be found on `codes.ipynb`.

 In this analysis, we analysed clinical and financial data of patients with a certain condition.
 The goal is to predict the cost charged to a patient using the patient's clinical data.
 Before the analysis, we cleaned the data to make our analysis easier and joined the four tables (`bill_amount`, `bill_id`, `clinical_data`, and `demographics`) into one dataframe `df`.

     <class 'pandas.core.frame.DataFrame'>